Non-Hermitian Aharonov-Bohm Cage in Bosonic Bogoliubov-de Gennes Systems: The construction of DFBs with order Exceptional Points of Degeneracy (EP2Ns)

 \section{The construction of DFBs with $2N$ order Exceptional Points of Degeneracy (EP2Ns)}

 In this section, we utilize the local range to construct DFBs with EP2Ns in coupled $N$ bosonic Kitaev-Majorana chains, as illustrated in Fig.~\ref{NEP lattice model}.
-Similar to previous notations, the transfer matrices propagating to the right or left along the chain $m$ are denoted by $U_r^m$ and $U_l^m$,
+To distinguish hopping within line and between lines, the transfer matrices propagating to the right or left along the chain $m$ are denoted by $U_r^{(m,m)}$ and $U_l^{(m,m)}$,

-Here, the conjugated coupling and number non-conservation coupling are designed to have the same strength $t_m$, in order to meet the conditions for forming rthe flat band within a single chain. $U_{\downarrow(\uparrow)}^{m,m+1}$ represents the transfer matrices between the chain $m$ and $m+1$,
+Here, the conjugated coupling and number non-conservation coupling are designed to have the same strength $t^{m,m}$, to meet the conditions for forming the flat band within a single chain. $U_{\downarrow(\uparrow)}^{(m,m+1)}$ represents the transfer matrices between the chain $m$ and $m+1$,

 with conjugated coupling $t_1^{m,m+1}\mathrm{e}^{\mathrm{i}\theta_1^{m,m+1}}$ and number non-conservation coupling $t_2^{m,m+1}\mathrm{e}^{\mathrm{i}\theta_2^{m,m+1}}$.
 In the system with coupled two chains as discussed before, the additional prohibited propagation paths in Fig.~\ref{fig2} require the flat bands conditions include \(U_0 U_{\uparrow} U_0 = U_0 U_{\downarrow} U_0 = 0\).
 Similarly, to maintain the flat bands in the system with $N$ coupled chain, we require red propagation paths in Fig.~\ref{NEP lattice model} to be prohibited.
 The corresponding transfer matrices should satisfy